How to Get Into Boston College: Admissions Data and Strategies

 - Boston College does not consider “demonstrated interest” so it is less important that you make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Boston College reps at college fairs near you.
 However, engaging in any of those activities is never a bad idea, if only as a way to learn more about whether BC is the right fit for you.

 - Make sure to dedicate sufficient time and effort to the supplemental essay required by Boston College.
-In the 2020-21 cycle, the instructions/prompts are as follows:
+In the 2021-22 cycle, the instructions/prompts were as follows:

 - When you choose a college, you will join a new community of people who have different backgrounds, experiences, and stories.
 What is it about your background, your experiences, or your story, that will enrich Boston College’s community?
 (400 words)